-The question about “anointing” here is whether this is ceremonial anointing or simply an application of oil medicinally.
-It first appears that this passage is teaching that the elders can physically heal sick believers but this out of agreement with the context.
+The question about “anointing” here is whether this is ceremonial anointing or simply applying oil medicinally.
+It first appears that this passage teaches that the elders can physically heal sick believers, but this is out of agreement with the context.
 The context deals with believers under persecution.
 This person is physically sick because of his sin.

 in the name of the Lord

 Spiritual leadership is to minister “in the name of the Lord.”
 The word “name” refers to God’s essence.
 All spiritual ministries must be consistent with the essence of God’s character.
-Later James says that if one of the spiritually weak commit sins, God would forgive his sins indicating that this is a spiritual problem not a physical problem.
+Later James says that if one of the spiritually weak commits sins, God would forgive his sins, indicating that this is a spiritual problem, not a physical problem.

-The Bible does not teach that all sickness is the direct result of sin but the Bible does teach that some physical illnesses are due to extensive unconfessed sin.
-The answer for spiritual failure is “confession” (5:16).
+The Bible does not teach that all sickness is the direct result of sin, but the Bible does teach that some physical illnesses are due to extensive unconfessed sin.
+The answer to spiritual failure is “confession” (5:16).

 And my iniquity I have not hidden.

 I said, ‘I will confess my transgressions to the Lord,’

 And You forgave the iniquity of my sin.”